Zoinzibar/Decafed/user/mods/DanW-SPTQuestingBots/README.md

 * Spawn chances for various group sizes are configurable.
 By default, solo spawns are most likely, but 2-man and 3-man groups will be commonly seen.
 4-man and 5-man groups are rare but possible.
 * EFT will assign one bot in the group to be a "boss", and the boss will select the quest to perform.
 All other bots in the group will follow the boss.
 * If any group members stray too far from the boss, the boss will stop questing and attempt to regroup
-* If any member of the group engages in combat, all other members will stop questing (or following) and engage in combat too.
+* If any member of the group engages in combat or hears a suspicious noise, all other members will stop questing (or following) and engage in combat too.
 * If the boss is allowed to sprint, so are its followers and vice versa.
 * If the boss of a bot group dies, EFT will automatically assign a new one from the remaining members
 * Followers are only allowed to loot if they remain within a certain distance from the boss